Available languages

 Quan Thanh Temple

-- Begin your journey at the solemn Quán Thánh Temple, an ancient Taoist site. - Learn the powerful history of how Hanoi's military at John McCain Memorial — a profound reminder of the Vietnamese resilience and the human cost of war.
+- Begin your journey at the solemn Quán Thánh Temple, an ancient Taoist site.
 After this, you will board a series of specialized tram cars, effectively a Heritage Time Machine, designed to rewind you directly to the challenging yet deeply nostalgic Subsidy Era of Hanoi.
 Each carriage is a mini-museum and a vessel of culture, food, and heritage.
 Across these uniquely themed stops, you will actively discover fascinating stories about the city's unique history, resilient art, and day-to-day lifestyle during those pivotal years.

 Chua Tran Quoc